xUser5000/CS-Notes/Operating Systems/Concurrency/Lock.md

 # Explanation
 - *Lock*: synchronization primitive that enforces #mutual_exclusion on a resource.
 [2]
-	- ensures that any such critical section executes as if it were a single #atomic_instruction.
+	- ensures that any critical section executes as if it were a single #atomic_instruction.
 [1]
 	- In POSIX terms, named #mutex.
 [1]

 ## Mechanism [1]